geoscan/pioneer_sdk/pioneer_sdk/mavsub/README.md

 network, while still having it operating as an access point (AP), or change SSID and password of the Wi-Fi Access Point which the UAV serves as.

-PyMavlink and "Android MAVLink" implementations do not support MAVLink 2.0's version of the `WIFI_CONFIG_AP` message.
+PyMavlink and "Android MAVLink" implementations do not support the MAVLink 2.0's version of `WIFI_CONFIG_AP` message.
 In order to accomodate both AP and STA-related functionality within the confinements of the same standard (MAVLink 1.0), a few alternations to the protocol were made.

 A rule-of-thumb-ish description of the protocol implementation:

 - Passwords are always hashed w/ MD5
-- On success, the UAV returns the same message, as it has been provided with by the user (w/ account for MD5 hashing);
+- On success, the UAV returns the same message it has been sent (w/ account for MD5 hashing);

 ### Connect to an external access point (STA mode)